 It’s not often that scientists get the opportunity to name new moons discovered orbiting a planet in our solar system.
-The International Astronomical Union is the body charged with making official name designations for celestial bodies and its rules say that the names have to come from mythology.
+The International Astronomical Union (IAU) is the body charged with making official name designations for celestial bodies, and its rules state that the names have to come from mythology.
 This is how the second and third place winners in the public poll to name objects formally known as P5 and P4 orbiting Pluto got their names.

 The winning name in the public poll was Vulcan, the name of the planet where Spock is from in the Star Trek universe.
 Even though Vulcan won the vote, it was vetoed because it doesn’t come from mythology.
+The IAU’s strict guidelines ensure that names are consistent with mythological themes, which helps maintain a sense of tradition and order in astronomical naming conventions.
 Therefore, the two winning names were the second and third place selections on the list.

 via BBC